WhitmanCS370/sp24-lab6/README.md

 Enter your names here

 ## Team Roles for Part 1
-Who will start out as
-* DRIVER: Driver's name
+* DRIVER: John Leeds
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Clara Bates

 You will switch halfway through the _SDX Ch.
 8_ activity.